Swedish artist threatened for Muhammad sketch dies in crash

 Vilks, who was widely believed to have been the intended target of that 2015 attack, was whisked away unharmed by bodyguards.
 The gunman later killed a Jewish security guard outside a synagogue and wounded two more officers before he was killed in a firefight with police.

-Police said Monday they did not know why Viks' car drove into the wrong lane but they were investigating whether a tire might have exploded.
+Police said Monday they did not know why Vilks' car drove into the wrong lane but they were investigating whether a tire might have exploded.
 The car had puncture-proof tires, police said.

 "We have found residues of tire on the E4 before the accident, and we are looking into the possibility that there could have been some kind of tire explosion," Siteus said.

-The vehicle weighed 4.5 tons, which could explain how it could drive through a cable guardrail, Siteus said.
+The police vehicle weighed 4.5 tons, which could explain how it could drive through a cable guardrail, Siteus said.
+An ordinary large vehicle weighs less than 2 tons.
 He added that the speed limit at the site was 110 kilometers per hour (68 mph).
-An ordinary large vehicle weighs less than 2 tons.

-Two investigations were taking place.
-Chief Prosecutor Kajsa Sundgren said she had taken over a preliminary investigation into whether “any police officer may have committed a crime in connection with the accident.”
+Two investigations are now taking place.
+Chief Prosecutor Kajsa Sundgren said she had taken over a preliminary investigation into whether "any police officer may have committed a crime in connection with the accident."

 As to whether the accident may have been caused by someone else, that is being investigated by the police, she said.